ddnexus/pagy/docs/guides/upgrade-guide.md

 The new version doesn't use the extras anymore.
 They got integrated in the core code, and a few have been discontinued.

 - Search any active `require 'pagy/extras/*` in the `pagy-old.rb` file
-- When you find one, follow the specific section to upgrade your code.
+- When you find one, follow the specific section below to upgrade your code.
-- Remove each entry from the `pagy-old.rb` as you proceed.
+- As you proceed, remove each entry from the `pagy-old.rb`.

 <details>
   <summary><h4 style="display: inline-block">Extras...</h4></summary>